chartjs/Chart.js/README.md

 - Rewritten, optimized, and unit-tested
 - New and improved scales (log, time, linear, category, multiple scales)
 - Improved responsiveness and resizing
-- Powerful new API for adding, removing, changing, and updating data
+- Powerful support for adding, removing, changing, and updating data on the fly
 - Animations on all elements, colors and tooltips
 - Powerful customization when you need it.
 Automatic and dynamic when you don't.
 - Excellent support for modern frameworks and modular build systems.